ibm-cloud-docs/databases-for-redis/administering.md

 For more information, see the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#operation/changeUserPassword).

-## Connecting with command-line tools
+## Connecting with command line tools

 ### Getting the connection string with the API

 To retrieve the admin user's connection strings through the API, send a GET request to `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/users/admin`.
 The JSON response includes the strings to connect to `redli` in "cli" field.

-The `redis` connection information table describes the sub-fields of connection information.
+The `redis` connection information table describes the subfields of connection information.

 Field Name|Description
 ----------|-----------
 `arguments`|The information that is passed as arguments to the `redis` command, `bin`|The package that this information is intended for; in this case `redis`.
 `certificate`|A self-signed certificate that is used to confirm that an application is connecting to the appropriate server.
-This is base64 encoded.
+It is base64 encoded.
 You need to decode the key before using it.
 `composed`|A formatted `rediss` command to establish a connection to your deployment.
 `environment`|`redis` arguments that can be set and pulled from the environment.
 `type`|The type of package that uses this connection information; in this case `cli`.